 1. How do you select the right projects to run?

 There are three pillars of project portfolio management.
 First, by selecting projects, we should maximize the value for the company.
 It’s a very easy statement to make, but it’s a very difficult thing to do in real life.
-How do I know that the value of the project A is higher than the value of the project B?
-Forecasting of project performance is notoriously arbitrary because you can get huge variation on project estimates, especially on new projects.
+How do I know that the value of project A is higher than the value of project B?
+Forecasting project performance is notoriously arbitrary because you can get a huge variation on project estimates, especially on new projects.

 2. Get the balance of your portfolio right

-The second pillar is the balance.
+The second pillar is balance.
 There are many ways you can balance usually two-dimensional models.
 Traditionally, it’s risk versus reward.
 I want to share a very interesting story with you.
 Basically, the idea behind the risk and reward balance model is you want to see visually what percentage of your projects are in the high-risk, high-reward quadrant and what percentage of your projects are in low-risk, low-reward.

 You can probably appreciate the effect that if you’re, say, a bank or an insurance company, you probably want to see 95% of your projects in the low-risk, low-reward category.
 However, on the other hand, if you are, say, a cutting-edge software company that produces cool new applications, you probably don’t want to end up in a situation where 95% of your projects are in low-risk, low-reward.
 You want to see probably, I don’t know a 50-50 split, for example.

 The third pillar is strategic alignment, which can be very difficult to implement.
 There’s a very famous case study, for example, that appears in lots of the strategic management books.
 It involves a French company called BIC.
 It’s famous for its cheap lighters, pens, razors.
 They were selling them in their truckloads.